ngamijex/RLFS-2022-R-dashboard/README.md

-		www folder: Discover captivating images that enhance the visual appeal of the dashboard, creating an immersive experience for users. www folder contains 4 images that has  been used in dasboard exell data; they other 8 exell files that includes datasets used
+		www folder: Discover captivating images that enhance the visual appeal of the dashboard, creating an immersive experience for users. www folder contains 4 images that has  been used in dasboard exell data; they other 8 exell files that includes datasets used JIMMY & NGAMIJE:  a power point presentation for the dahboard

 		Getting Started
 		Clone the repository:(https://github.com/ngamijex/RLFS-2022-R-dashboard)